tecklore/PostMedia/README.md

 # PostMedia
 A vanilla javascript version of the test
 There is nothing to do other than open index.html
-I see Github has changed the default name of the master brand to "main", I don't know why they did that.

 I noted that you wanted typescript skills so I'm going to go ahead and create an angular typescript version